kokilap03sl/DuoScan-Defender/README.md

+# DuoScan Defender
-DuoScan Defender- An Advanced Mobile QR and Barcode Scanner for Ultimate Protection
+An Advanced Mobile QR and Barcode Scanner for Ultimate Protection

 DuoScan Defender is a secure, cross- platform mobile app designed to scan QR codes and barcodes while performing real- time threat detection using the VirusTotal API.
 Built using Flutter for the frontend and Node.js with MongoDB for the backend, the app offers a smooth, ad- free user experience on both Android and iOS.